Mozgoid/unity-gcm/README.md

 ## Known Issues

 Unity won't start by tapping on notification if you overrided your main activity.
-Change it in UnityGCMNotificationManager.java on line 41.
+Change it in [UnityGCMNotificationManager](https://github.com/Mozgoid/unity-gcm/blob/master/source/UnityGcmPlugin/src/com/kskkbys/unitygcmplugin/UnityGCMNotificationManager.java) on line 41.